 The Superintendent shall ensure that all students will receive written notice of this policy at least once each year and will determine the method of notifying students (student handbook, mailing, etc.).
-The Superintendent will determine the method of notifying employees and the general public of this policy.
+The Superintendent will determine the method of notifying employees of this policy.

-18 U.S.C. § 921, Et seq., Firearms 20 U.S.C. § 7151, Gun-Free Schools Act RSA 193-D, Safe School Zones RSA 193:13, Suspension and Expulsion of Students NH Code of Administrative Rules, Section Ed.
-317, Standards and Procedures for Suspension and Expulsion of Pupils Including Procedures Assuring Due Process
+18 U.S.C. § 921, Et seq., Firearms

+20 U.S.C. § 7151, Gun-Free Schools Act RSA 193-D, Safe School Zones RSA 193:13, Suspension and Expulsion of Students

+NH Code of Administrative Rules, Section Ed.
+317, Standards and Procedures for Suspension and Expulsion of Pupils Including Procedures Ensuring Due Process